OIG Report Finds Medicaid MCOs Deny Prior Authorizations at Higher Rates – Is New Rulemaking on the Horizon?

 OIG Recommendations + Potential Actions

-Now, a little over a year later, the OIG has issued a similar report, but this time examining the high rates of prior authorization denials by Medicaid MCOs.
+In July 2023, the OIG issued a similar report, but this time examined the high rates of prior authorization denials by Medicaid MCOs.
 In its report, OIG recommended CMS require states to exercise more oversight over prior authorization denials through regular review of denial samples, required data reporting from MCOs, issuance of guidance and implementation of automatic requirements for external review.
 This could lead to future rulemaking from CMS to curb this behavior from Medicaid MCOs.

 The OIG’s recommendations primarily focus on state oversight.
 However, it may be appropriate for additional rulemaking to require states to establish their own guardrails around MCOs.
 These guardrails would ensure prior authorization decisions align with state Medicaid standards for medical necessity and limit when MCOs may use their own internal coverage criteria to deny beneficiary access to care.